TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 6 - Other Metrics/2.6.1-troubleshooting-metrics/_index.md

 What vRealize Operations 8.3 does is to add a new metric.
 It does not change the existing metric, because both have their own purpose.
 The 5-minute average is better for your SLA and performance guarantee claim.
 If you guarantee 10 ms disk latency for every single IOPS, you'd be hard pressed to deliver that service.
 These new counters act as early warning.
 It's an internal threshold that you use to monitor if your 5-minute SLA is on the way to be breached.

 vRealize Operations 8.3 takes the peak of these 15 data points, and stores them every 5 minutes.
 It does not store all 15 data points, because that will create a lot more IOPS and consume more storage.
-It answers the question “Does the VM or Guest OS experience any performance problem in any 20-second period?”
+It answers the question "Does the VM or Guest OS experience any performance problem in any 20-second period?"

 Having all 20-second data points are more natural to us, as we're used to 1 second in Windows and 20 second in vCenter performance charts.
 But how does that additional 14 data points change the end remediation action?
 If the action you take to troubleshoot is the same (e.g. adjust the VM size), why pay the price of storing 15x more data points?